digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 Noted that all processes were running as the admin user and there was no principle of least privilege being followed.

-The same process was followed to check running processes using netstat
+The same process was followed to check running processes using netstat.

 Command: `/var/temp/_tools/busybox-mipsel netstat`